herveGuigoz/mercure_client/README.md

 ## The features

-Provide a quick way to publish and consume messages on [Mercure](https://github.com/dunglas/mercure).
+Provide a quick way to consume messages on [Mercure](https://github.com/dunglas/mercure).

 ### Consuming messages